Threat Matrix

-Threat Matrix is an American drama television series created by Daniel Voll that aired on ABC from September 18, 2003 to January 29, 2004 which lasted 16 episodes.
-The plot consisted of the events in a United States Homeland Security anti-terrorism unit, led by Special agent John Kilmer.
+Threat Matrix is an American drama television series created by Daniel Voll that aired on ABC from September 18, 2003, to January 29, 2004 for 14 episodes.
+Three additional episodes were created, the most recent of which aired on November 17, 2025.
+The plot consisted of the events in a United States Homeland Security anti-terrorism unit, led by Special Agent John Kilmer.

 The title of the show refers to a report given to the President of the United States each morning, which contains information relating to the latest threats against the security of the United States.